velpegor/velpegor.github.io/_pages/about.md

 My recent research interests include the following topics:
 * Trustworthy and Safe AI
-* Efficient Training and Inference for Large Models
+* Efficient Architecture for Large Models

 # 🔥 News
 - *2025.05*: &nbsp;One paper got accepted to **ICML 2025**